This is based on a tutorial I taught for the Compilers & Languages module.

 OCaml on Windows is a fickle beast!
 To avoid struggling around with dependencies, I would recommend you install the Windows Subsystem for Linux and download Ubuntu from the Microsoft Store.
 This enables you to have a Linux environment within your Windows installation!

-Once you have installed the subsystem and set it up as specified in the link above, you must run these commands:
+Once you have installed the subsystem and set it up as specified in the link above, you must open the terminal (press

 sudo apt update